badgerloop-software/pod-embedded/README.md

 ## Beaglebone Make Instructions

-There are currently two sets of targets:
+There are currently 3 sets of targets:

 1) Making the main programs (`badgerloop_LV` and `badgerloop_HV`), placed in the `out/` folder